chikkutechie/csscene/README.md

 -------
 Build the csscene library by going to the android/gles2 and android/gles1 folder.
 Use ndk-build command Go to the viewer directory and build the shared library, use ndk-build command.
-Open the viewer application in eclise and build the application.You might want to link the jsrc folder to your application to complete the build.
+Open the viewer application in eclise and build the application.
+You might want to link the jsrc folder to your application to complete the build.
+This can be done by going to the application properties->Java Build Path->Source tab->Link  source